 - Loss of limb

-Often, there’s a lot of dispute over what pain and suffering damages are worth.
-That’s why our lawyers bring in experts during the valuation process.
-We rely on medical professionals, forensic specialists, and other experts to help us understand the extent of trauma and suffering, and to better project how it is likely to affect a client’s life.
+Often, there’s a great dispute over what pain and suffering damages are worth.
+That’s why our attorneys bring in experts during the valuation process.
+We rely on medical professionals, forensic specialists, and other experts to help us understand the extent of trauma and suffering, future medical treatment, and to better project how it is likely to affect a client’s life.
 The more we know, the better prepared we can be to fully advocate for maximum compensation.

 What About Punitive Damages?